Skip to main content

 • Monitoring commitment coverage (, ) to avoid paying on-demand rates unnecessarily

-• Watching custom ratios like marginal cost per user or savings plan utilization
+• Watching custom ratios like marginal cost per user, Savings Plan coverage, or any formula built from multiple cost and usage metrics

 Setting up a cloud cost alert